Why Longer Prompts Give Worse Results: 5 Fixes (LLM Length Paradox)

 1. Attention dilution

-The model allocates attention across every token in context.
-The longer the prompt, the lower the weight on any single critical instruction.
-Your “most important rule” gets the same notional attention as some throwaway sentence in a 200-line style description.
+The model spreads attention across every token in context.
+The longer the prompt, the lower the effective weight on any single critical instruction.
+Your “most important rule” competes for attention with every throwaway sentence in a 200-line style description, and they get treated roughly the same.

 2. Important instructions buried in the middle (lost-in-the-middle)